dotnet/dotnet-docker-samples/README.md

 # .NET Core Docker Samples

 This repo contains samples that demonstrate various .NET Core Docker configurations, which you can use as the basis of your own Docker images.
+They are also generally useful .NET Core samples and provide instructions for use with and without Docker.

 These samples depend on the [.NET Core Docker images](https://hub.docker.com/r/microsoft/dotnet/) on Docker Hub, provided by the .NET Team at Microsoft.

 Docker uses [docker/whalesay](https://hub.docker.com/r/docker/whalesay/) as a getting started sample.
 The .NET Core Team at Microsoft uses [dotnetbot](https://github.com/dotnet-bot), which is the mascot for .NET open source projects.
 Got something to say?
 Both whalesay and dotnetbot are great listeners.
 The [dotnetapp-dev](dotnetapp-dev), [dotnetapp-prod](dotnetapp-prod), and [dotnetapp-selfcontained](dotnetapp-selfcontained) samples all simply print a "Welcome!" message to the console.
 The [aspnetapp](aspnetapp) sample starts a basic ASP.NET Core website running in a container that you can browse to locally.